Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 16 active transport stops operating in Belgrave South, consisting of a mix of bus services.
-These stops are served by 8 individual routes, collectively offering 328 weekly passenger trips.
-Transport accessibility is rated as moderate, with residents typically located 417 meters from the nearest transport stop.
-As a primarily residential area, most residents commute outward.
-Car remains the dominant mode of transport at 90%, with 4% walking.
-Vehicle ownership averages 2.3 per dwelling, above the regional average.
+Public transport analysis shows 16 active transport stops operating within Belgrave South.
+These stops serve a mix of bus routes, totalling 8 individual routes that provide 328 weekly passenger trips combined.
+Transport accessibility is rated as moderate, with residents typically located 417 metres from the nearest transport stop.
+In this primarily residential area, most residents commute outward.
+The car remains the dominant mode of transportation at 90%, with 4% walking.
+Vehicle ownership averages 2.3 per dwelling, which is above the regional average.

-According to the 2021 Census, a high 33.6% of residents work from home, which may reflect COVID-19 conditions.
+According to the 2021 Census, a high 33.6% of residents work from home, possibly due to COVID-19 conditions.
 Service frequency averages 46 trips per day across all routes, equating to approximately 20 weekly trips per individual stop.

 Frequently Asked Questions - Transport